Disclosure: This guide is published by Mariden Resort. While we've aimed for accuracy, we encourage you to research both areas for your trip.

 Quick Facts

-- Location: Barangay Consolacion, Pilar, Surigao del Norte (East Coast Siargao)
+- Location: Barangay Consolacion area, Pilar, Surigao del Norte (East Coast Siargao)

-- Distance from Mariden Resort (Del Carmen): 30-35 minutes by motorcycle
+- Distance from Mariden Resort (Del Carmen): Typically 30-45 minutes by motorcycle (depending on traffic/road conditions)

 - Distance from General Luna: 45-60 minutes